-Notes: The graph shows averages of the derivative with respect to log-income of log-consumption, conditional on logincome, age and log-assets.
-Estimates are based on a linear regression of log-consumption on second-order polynomials in log-income, age, and log-assets.
-The two horizontal axes show age and assets percentiles.
+Notes: The graph shows averages of the derivative of log-consumption with respect to log-income, conditional on logincome, age and log-assets.
+Estimates are based on a linear regression of log-consumption on a second-order polynomial in log-income, age, and log-assets.
+The two horizontal axes show age and assets percentiles. $\mu$ and $\sigma$ denote the mean and standard deviation of the average derivatives, respectively.